JordanFrecon/jordanfrecon.github.io/_posts/2021-11-09-nonconvex-optimization.md

 We begin by presenting some algorithms which do not take into account the finite-sum nature of $$F$$.
 In their original forms, they allow for inexact gradient computations and/or inexact computations of the proximal points.
 However, here, for the sake of simplicity, we will not show such aspects and solely deal with exact computations.

 **NIPS** {% include cite.html id="2012_Sra_S_p-nips_snips"%}.
 The *Nonconvex Inexact Proximal Splitting* method hinges on the splitting into smooth and nonsmooth parts.
-Without inexact gradient computation, it boils down to the following nonconvex forward-backward algorithm. {% include dropbox.html id="nips" btn="convergence results" content="test test"%}
+Without inexact gradient computation, it boils down to the following nonconvex forward-backward algorithm.{% include "dropbox.html" id="nips" btn="convergence results" content="test test"%}

 $$ \begin{array}{l}x_0\in\mathbb{R}^{m}\\
     \text{for}\;k=0,1,\ldots,K-1\\[0.4ex]